okhlybov/autoc/README.md

 ### Generate documentation

-Generate a sample header `auto.h` with inline documentation
+Generate a documentation header `auto.h` with reference of what can be provided by the AutoC

 ```shell
 ruby -r autoc/scaffold -e docs